mavdic1/mario-rl-agent-mmhe/README.md

 These figures show that Version 2 achieved a significantly higher average horizontal distance and produced seven times more level completions than the baseline.

-> **Important Finding:** Even the lowest-performing seed in the Version 2 group outperformed the highest-performing seed in the Version 1 baseline regarding average distance.
+> Even the lowest-performing seed in the Version 2 group outperformed the highest-performing seed in the Version 1 baseline regarding average distance.

 ### Acquisition Phase and Milestone Mastery

 The learning curves for both versions remained similar for the first 2 million steps.
 Version 2 began to learn much faster between 2.5 million and 3 million steps.
 By the end of the training Version 2 reached nearly twice the distance of Version 1.

 ![Mean X Learning Curve](./docs/Images/FinalMeanXBySeed.png) Comparing the final average distance across all seeds reveals that Version 2 (orange) consistently outperforms Version 1 (blue).
-This suggests that the advantages of visual preprocessing are robust and do not rely on a specific random initialization.

 Individual seed trajectories show that Version 2 seeds consistently broke out of early plateaus, whereas Version 1 seeds remained clustered at lower distances.